Quinz7339/CIPM/README.md

 - database.py --> decrypt db to be sent to interface.py
 ~~- password.py --> decryptor~~
 - dashboard aka main interface
+- load credentials dynamically into QTable
+- manager.py --> Add Credential and be reflected in table
+- manager.py --> fetch favicon based on entered domain
-- figure out whether when self.close is called, dashboard function can be called or not
+- manager.py --> Edit Credential and be reflected in table ~~- figure out whether when self.close is called, dashboard function can be called or not~~

 - extension: rss news site
 - extension: password integration